🦾 Robotics: Course Overview#

 • Multi-axis robotics

-⚖️ Course Assessments and Grading Schema
+⚖️ Course Assessments and Grading Schema#

 Each student is required to complete various quizzes and GitHub Classroom assignments.
-The course is structured into an orientation module followed by six subsequent modules.
+The course is structured into an orientation module followed by several modules.
 The course is graded on a pass/fail basis with 70% as the threshold for passing.
 Here is the breakdown of the points for each part of the course:

 • 🧭 Orientation Module: Worth 15 points.